term-world/activity-week-6/packet-4-dedication/packet-4-instructions.md

 to assess whether each resident is *dedicated* enough to be allowed varying levels of permission in terms of changing and enhancing `term-world` with their code.

-The data has been collected and stored in `dedication-data.json`.
+We have some data.
+It's stored in `dedication-data.json`.
+(For the security of yourself and other `term-world` citizens, the data you're working with is *not* the official citizen monitoring data.
+The data you're being provided now is just dummy data to develop and test with.
+We'll switch it out for the real deal once you've finished your work.)
-This is a `json` file, a special type of file that can be read *as a dictionary*, among other things.
+This is a `json` file, a special type of file that can be read in *as a dictionary*, among other things.
 You'll notice the file itself is a large dictionary with *smaller dictionaries inside of it*.
 You may need some time to review the data, but I'm sure its organization will eventually make sense to you.